Critical Access to Patient Care Will be Affected if Medicare Accelerated & Advance Payment Programs aren’t Adjusted NOW!

 After the passage of the interim emergency package in April, Speaker Pelosi and Minority Leader Schumer publicly said they had reached an agreement with the Trump administration to make important adjustments to the program.
 According to their statement, this included significantly lowering the interest rate and lengthening the repayment schedule.

-FAH is calling on Congress and the administration to include the following changes to the Medicare Accelerated and Advance Payment Programs in the next COVID relief package or for CMS to make them through regulation:
+FAH is calling on Congress and the administration to immediately make the following changes to the Medicare Accelerated and Advance Payment Programs:

 - Reduce the amount of repayment taken from each Medicare claim during repayment from 100 percent to 25 percent